SModelS/smodels.github.io/docs/Validation123.md

 This page lists validation plots for all analyses and topologies available in the SMS results database that can be validated against official results.
-Superseded results are listed; fastlim results are not..
+Superseded results are listed; fastlim results are not.
 The list has been created from the database version 1.2.3, including the Fastlim tarball that is shipped separately.
 There is also a [list of all analyses](ListOfAnalyses123), and a list of [all SMS topologies](SmsDictionary123).